HCL-TECH-SOFTWARE/dx-compose-doc/docs/get_started/product_overview/webengine/webengine_sysreq.md

 ### Kubernetes platform policy

 - The Kubernetes platform must be hosted on x86-64 hardware.
 - The Kubernetes platform must be officially supported by Helm.
-For more information, see [Kubernetes Distribution Guide](https://helm.sh/docs/topics/kubernetes_distros).
+For more information, see [Kubernetes Distribution Guide](https://helm.sh/docs/topics/kubernetes_distros){target="_blank"}.

 ## Java SDK

-HCL Digital Experience 9.5 requires JDK 11.0 or later for installation.
+HCL DX 9.5 requires JDK 11.0 or later for installation.

 |Prerequisite|Prerequisite minimum and supported versions|Product minimum|
 |----------|----------|----------|